 At Temple Meadow, we want the very best outcomes for of our all pupils and want them to have high aspirations for their future.
-Every day in school really does matter and this is why we have launched our raise your attendance, raise your chances campaign within school.
+We aim to work with parents to ensure the best possible attendance for all pupils and this year we are promoting that 'Attendance is Everyone's Business'.

 All schools must have an identified attendance lead.
 At Temple Meadow Primary School, we have an attendance team: